Nixtla/popol-vuh/Hiring/policies.md

 ### Conclusion:
 Given that remote work ($R = 1$) generally allows access to a broader and more diverse talent pool compared to in-office work, we expect $\Delta T(R)>0$ and $\Delta D(R)>0$.
 Therefore, remote work enhances both the size ($T$) and diversity ($D$) of the talent pool, leading to a higher utility function ($U$) for the organization.

+## Equity
+We expect all collegues to feel deep ownership in their work.
+Therefore we commit to give equity to all collegues.
+We succeed or fail together.

+Corrolary: Your collegues are also your partners.

+## Anti-Harassment Policy
+Subscribe to Our Anti-Harassment Policy

+Nixtla is committed to providing a safe and respectful workplace for all employees.
+Please review and subscribe to our Anti-Harassment Policy to help us maintain a positive and inclusive environment. https://support.google.com/developergroups/answer/3340512?hl=en